umbraco/UmbracoDocs/10/umbraco-cms/reference/management/models/datatype.md

 ### .Id

-Returns the unique `DataType` Id as a `Int`, this ID is based on a Database identity field, and is therefore not safe to reference in code which are moved between different instances, use Key instead.
+Returns the unique `DataType` Id as a `Int`.
+The ID, derived from a database identity field, isn't safe for code across instances; use Key instead to ensure stability during transitions.

 ### .Key